-If you get buzz from hovering round the shops, then there are several great places to hang out in San Diego at night.
+If you get a buzz from hovering around the shops, then there are several great places to hang out in San Diego at night.

 Clairemont Town Square

 Clairemont Town Square is a busy precinct close to the University and is open til 2am.
-Though the shops close at 8pm the eateries and entertainment centre will keep you occupied long after your arms ache from all the shopping bags and your feet have given up wondering round the array of stores.
+Though the shops close at 8pm, the eateries and entertainment center will keep you occupied.

-3. All around entertainment at Liberty Station and the Gas Lamp Quarter
+3. Entertainment at Liberty Station and the Gas Lamp Quarter

 Formerly a Naval training centre, Liberty Station is fast becoming the central hub of bohemian San Diego.
 There are two districts; The Arts and The Quarter.
-Don’t let the names deceive though, there are plenty of arts, dining, shopping and entertainment in both localities.
-This is certainly a good choice for a complete all round evening.
+Don’t let the names deceive though, there are plenty of arts, dining, shopping, and entertainment in both localities.
+This is certainly a good choice for a complete all-round evening.
 A little bit of everything means something for everyone.
 The shopping ranges from flowers to flamenco, the restaurants from ice-cream cafe to fine dining.
-There is a gym, yoga, hair and nail salons, a medical treatment centre, not to mention arts and crafts, a ballet school and numerous art galleries.
-Liberty Station really does have it all.
+There is a gym, yoga, hair and nail salons, a medical treatment center, not to mention arts and crafts, a ballet school and numerous art galleries.

-Aside from the architectural splendor of this old neighbourhood, this area has a reputation as the place to be at night.
+Aside from the architectural splendor of this old neighborhood, this area has a reputation as the place to be at night.
 Vibrant with bars, restaurants, shops and theatres the Gaslamp Quarter is not to be missed.
-The 19th century architecture has elegance by day and beauty by night.
-The range of dining covers the globe, from Mexican to Sushi and Pizza to Pub food.
-The shopping has 82 outlets ranging from fashion to music and books to bikes.
-And if that still isn’t enough then enjoy anything from live music to stand-up comedy or a cocktail at one of the many lively bars and clubs.
+It’s 19th-century architecture has elegance by day and beauty by night.
+If you decide to go to the Gaslamp Quarter, there’ll be plenty of dining options.
+While you’re in the area, enjoy 82 outlets ranging from fashion, music, and books and shop to your heart’s content.
+And if that still isn’t enough, you’re bound to come across live music, stand-up comedy, or a cocktail at one of the many lively bars and clubs.
 A night out here is a must for any trip to San Diego.

 Regular season is November to March.
-San Diego has two great collage teams, and don’t think for a minute that watching collage games will be any less skilled or entertaining than a pro game.
-Collage sport is massive in the US and collage basketball is highly respected.
+San Diego has two great college teams, and don’t think for a minute that watching college games will be any less skilled or entertaining than a pro game.
+College sport is massive in the US and collage basketball is highly respected.
 Check out the San Diego State Aztecs at Viejas Arena – San Diego State University, or San Diego Toreros at Jenny Craig Pavillion – The University of San Diego.

 NHL Regular season starts in October and culminates with the Stanley Cup in June.
 The San Diego Gulls are an AHL team affiliated to their more famous counterpart the Anaheim Ducks.
 With their home at Valley View Casino Centre they play professional hockey as part of the feeder league for the NHL.
-Fast paced and family fun (even when there are fisticuffs), do catch a game if you’re there for the season.
+Fast-paced and family fun – even when there are fisticuffs.
+Catch a game if you’re there for the season.

 5. Bars and Dining

-- Native Foods Café at Genesee Plaza is a fabulous option for the vegetarians out there.
+- Native Foods Café – Located in Genesee Plaza, a fabulous option for vegetarians out there.

-- Eddie V Prime Seafood at The Headquarters at Seaport has a great reputation for fine dining seafood and steak dishes.
+- Eddie V Prime Seafood – Located in The Headquarters at Seaport.
+They have a great reputation for fine dining seafood and steak dishes.
 Not to mention the live Jazz sessions.

-- Jyoti-Bihanga on Adams Avenue is a high end dining option for the discerning vegetarian or vegan, offering a fabulous choice and a great atmosphere.
+- Jyoti-Bihanga on Adams Avenue – a high-end dining option for the discerning vegetarian or vegan, offering a fabulous choice and a great atmosphere.